Morrison government: Indigenous Affairs

 The Morrison government's second term commenced with the historic appointment of Ken Wyatt as Minister for Indigenous Australians in the Second Morrison Ministry.
 Wyatt became the first Aboriginal person to sit in Cabinet and hold the indigenous affairs portfolio.

+in December 2020 Prime Minister Scott Morrison announced that he would be advising the governor-general to proclaim the change to Advance Australia Fair, changing one word in the opening couplet, from "we are young and free" to "we are one and free", to take effect on 1 January 2021.

 On the eve of Australia Day, 2022, the Morrison government announced that it had transferred the Aboriginal flag's copyright to the Commonwealth.
 Prime Minister Morrison said the flag had been "freed" for all Australians to use without asking for permission or the need to pay someone.
 Copyright was originally held by the original designer Harold Thomas, however non-Indigenous company WAM Clothing had bought exclusive rights to the flag in November 2018.

 Religious freedoms

 The dispute between professional rugby player Israel Folau and Rugby Australia was a major story during the federal election campaign.
 In the previous parliament, the two major parties had been unable to agree on legislation which would have removed the right of religious schools to expel LGBT students and sack homosexual teachers.
 Amidst intense pressure from conservative MPs, the government in August 2019 released a draft bill focusing on religious freedom.
 The draft legislation included provisions preventing employers from limiting the religious expression of workers in their private capacity (unless the business can prove it is a "reasonable" limitation and necessary to avoid unjustifiable financial hardship) and explicitly overrides a Tasmanian anti-discrimination law, which prohibits conduct which "offends, humiliates, intimidates, insults or ridicules" based on protected grounds including gender, race, age, sexual orientation, disability and relationship status.
 The government had promised to introduce the bill to the parliament before the end of 2019 but objections from conservative religious groups and LGBTIQ equality advocates forced the government to delay and re-draft the bill.
 In March 2020 the government dropped draft legislation to protect gay students and teachers from being expelled or sacked from religious schools.
 In November 2021 the Cabinet signed off on a revised religious freedoms bill, that included a "statements of belief" protection, meaning such statements could not be considered discriminatory so long as they don't threaten, intimidate, harass or vilify a person or would be considered malicious to a "reasonable person".
 The statement of beliefs clause would override any countervailing state or territory laws.
 The bill retained a clause that allows faith-based institutions, such as religious schools and hospitals, to positively discriminate against people who do not share or practice their faith.
 These institutions would be required to have a publicly available policy that clearly explained how those religious views would be enforced.